-Students in the undergraduate College may elect to pursue a major or a minor in Religious Studies.
+Students in the College may elect to pursue a major or a minor in Religious Studies.
 Students in other majors are invited to take electives in Religious Studies, which can complement programs in history, literature, philosophy, biology, economics, or sociology, to name just a few.

 The program in Religious Studies engages enduring questions about religion and human society.
 It investigates religions and how they shape and are shaped by human cultures.
 Studying religion invites us to consider humanity in its quest for transcendence and communion with the divine.
 It permits us to see what effect these desires have had on individuals and communities, for good or for ill.
 Since it touches all facets of human experience, the study of religion is a crucial conversation partner with many other fields of study.

 The study of religion involves explorations and investigations of religious phenomena throughout the world, and invites multiple perspectives.
 Students of religion should know the historical development of specific religious traditions, understand and critically engage the ethical and intellectual teachings of various religions, and begin to make some comparative appraisals of the roles that religions play in different cultures and historical periods.
 Students in the College who major or minor in Religious Studies are able to explore numerous religious traditions, including Buddhism, Christianity, Hinduism, Islam, and Judaism.

 Reflecting the discipline’s multiple perspectives, the courses offered in Religious Studies fall into three major areas:

 Historical Studies in Religious Traditions.
 Courses that investigate the development of particular religious traditions, including their social practices, rituals, scriptures, and beliefs in historical context.

 Constructive Studies in Religion.
 Courses that explore constructive or normative questions about the nature and conduct of human life that are raised by religious traditions, including work in philosophy of religions, ethics, and theology.